dart-lang/site-www/src/codelabs/null-safety.md

 ## Nullable types

-If you want a variable of type `String` to accept any string, or the value null but nothing else, you give the variable a nullable type by adding a `?` after the type name.
-For example, a variable of type String? can contain a string, or it can be null.
+If you want a variable of type `String` to accept any string, or the value null, but nothing else, you give the variable a nullable type by adding a `?` after the type name.
+For example, a variable of type `String?` can contain a string, or it can be null.

 ### Example: Introducing non-nullable types